Privacy Practices and Confidentiality

 - The Right To Choose How We Send PHI to You.
 You have the right to ask that we send information to an alternate address or by alternate means.

 - The Right To Inspect and Copy Your PHI.
 You have the right to inspect and obtain a copy of your PHI in our possession.
-We may limit or deny you access in some circumstances.

 - The Right To Correct or Update Your PHI.
 You have the right to request that we correct your PHI that you feel is wrong.
 We may not honor your request if the PHI is correct and complete, not created by us, not allowed to be disclosed or not a part of our records.